 It is the first time since the pandemic breakout that Oregon legislators have considered the small landlord’s suffering.
 Although the aid provided to landlords to assist them with collecting unpaid past due rent that a landlord-applicant has not collected after April 112020 from qualified tenants.
 The grant comes with several restrictions.

-Starting next month, the state will start reimbursing willing landlords for up to 80% of what they are owed for backed rent.
-If landlords agree with this offer, they have to take it and forgive the rest of the debt that their tenants owe.
+Starting next month, the state will reimburse willing landlords for up to 80% of their owed for backed rent.
+If landlords agree with this offer, they must take it and forgive the rest of the debt their tenants owe.
 For a lot of landlords, these state measures are not enough.
-A group of them sued the state of Oregon on Multnomah County, claiming the eviction bans violate the US constitution and arguing that if officials are going to let tenants not pay, then, the government should cover all of the debts owed.
+A group sued the state of Oregon on Multnomah County, claiming the eviction bans violate the US constitution and arguing that if officials let tenants not pay, the government should cover all the debts owed.

-Other landlords who are willing to accept the offer think that 80% of something is better than 100% of nothing.
+Other landlords willing to accept the offer think that 80% of something is better than 100% of nothing.

-Better Off Home Buyers have been speaking with some landlords who are not receiving rent money for several months.
-These landlords have manifested their frustration, stating that their tenants can pay rent, just they are taking advantage of the system to stop payments and claim a hard situation related to the COVID-19.
+Better Off Home Buyers have been speaking with some landlords who have not received rent for several months.
+These landlords have manifested their frustration, stating that their tenants can pay rent, just they are taking advantage of the system to stop payments and claim a hard situation related to COVID-19.

 The Foreclosure Moratorium.

-For loans backed by Fannie Mae or Freddie Mac, they may not foreclosure on you until after January 31, 2021.
+For loans backed by Fannie Mae or Freddie Mac, they may not want to foreclose on you until after January 31, 2021.

-Landlords with no federally-backed mortgage loans are in the first line to be foreclosure.
-Neither, Federal or State governments have pronounced themselves about conventional home loans.
+Landlords with no federally-backed mortgage loans are in the first line to foreclosure.
+Neither Federal nor State governments have pronounced themselves about conventional home loans.
 There are no regulations to help conventional borrowers from losing their properties.
 Single-family conventional loan holders face the same fate.

 With the eviction moratorium in place, homeowners with an unsupported mortgage will lose their properties to foreclosure.
-It may sound rude to say so, but conventional loan holders are at the mercy of their lenders.
-Many lenders love this particular situation because they know that they can profit in large amounts from the pain of desperate homeowners.
+It may sound not nice to say so, but conventional loan holders are at the mercy of their lenders.
+Many lenders love this situation because they know they can profit largely from the pain of desperate homeowners.

 The Real estate gurus in Oregon and across the nation have been predicting a massive real estate crash in 2021.
 Some of them have forecasted the market fall by June next year.
 However, looking at the factors involved in the actual real estate situation.
 I dare to say that the real estate market crisis is already in progress.